aedans/proton/README.md

 2. The projection is automatically generated without human input.
-Anyone who's used an auto-formatter has run into a situation where it has formatted code in an ugly or unintuitive way, and the only way to fix it is by adding edge case rules to the projection.
+Anyone who's used an auto-formatter has run into a situation where it has formatted code in an ugly or unintuitive way, and the only way to fix it is by adding edge case parsers to the projection.

 Though these downsides (and others) certainly exist, they are easily outweighed by the benefits.